|This is an unofficial version.

 ARCHIVES OF MANITOBA

-3 The archives is under the direction of an archivist, to be known as the Archivist of Manitoba, appointed in accordance with The Civil Service Act.
+The archives is under the direction of an archivist, to be known as the Archivist of Manitoba, appointed under Part 3 of The Public Service Act.

 (a) to provide for the identification and preservation of records of archival value to present and future generations;